Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Discrepancy Between AI and Science

 \subsection{Discrepancy Between the AI and Science Communities}

 Our dataset includes publications from both scientific journals and AI conferences, allowing us to explore how these two communities approach the integration of AI into science in distinct ways.

-Table \ref{tab:communities} lists the top clusters emphasized by each community.
-In terms of facilitating scientific discovery with AI, the science community places greater emphasis on challenges such as: \emph{Protein Structure and Design}, \emph{Materials Design}, \emph{Artificial Intelligence Ethics}, and \emph{Single-Cell RNA Sequencing}; In contrast, the AI community tends to focus more on areas like: \emph{Social Media Dynamics}, \emph{Game Theory}, \emph{Market Economics}, etc. When it comes to applying AI methods to scientific problems, the two communities also show different preferences.
-In addition to general approaches like \emph{Machine Learning} and \emph{Deep Learning}, the science community frequently employs AI techniques specifically tailored for scientific challenges, such as: \emph{Genomic Analysis}, \emph{Protein Design}, and \emph{Computational Biology}.
-In comparison, the AI community utilizes a broader range of general AI methodologies, covering diverse areas such as: \emph{Data Analysis}, \emph{Game Theory}, \emph{Causal Inference}, \emph{Probabilistic Modeling}, \emph{Reinforcement Learning}, \emph{Optimization Methods}, \emph{Generative Models}, etc.
+Table \ref{tab:communities} in Appendix lists the top clusters emphasized by each community.
+In terms of facilitating scientific discovery with AI, the science community places greater emphasis on challenges such as: `Single-cell RNA Sequencing', `Mechanical Properties of Materials', `Protein Design and Function Prediction', `Cancer Detection', and `Genetic Variants and Traits'; In contrast, the AI community tends to focus more on areas like: `Urban Traffic Management', `Electronic Health Data Challenges', `Statistical Inference', `Market Pricing and Allocation', `Soft Robotics', etc.

+When it comes to applying AI methods to scientific problems, the two communities also show different preferences.
+In addition to general approaches like `Machine Learning' and `Deep Learning Models', the science community frequently employs AI techniques specifically tailored for scientific challenges, such as: `Genomic Analysis Methods', `Molecular Dynamics Simulations', and `Computational Drug Screening'.
+In comparison, the AI community utilizes a broader range of general AI methodologies, covering diverse techniques such as: `Reinforcement Learning', `Attention Mechanisms', `Policy Gradient Methods', `Multitask Learning', `Spatio-Temporal Analysis', `Causal Inference', `Self-Supervised Learning', and `Unsupervised Learning'.

 In addition, by comparing Table \ref{tab:communities} with Table \ref{tab:degree-highest}, we also find that the scientific problems addressed by the AI community, tend to be connected to a wider variety of AI methods.
 Similarly, AI methods frequently used by the science community are applied across a broader range of scientific challenges.
 Similarly, AI methods frequently used by the science community are also more likely to be applied across a broader range of scientific challenges.
 This highlights the discrepancy between the two communities, where the science community engages with a limited range of AI methods compared to the AI community, and vice versa.